DuckyCoyote/awesomewm-rice/README.md

 ## Extras

-In misc is the zathura config, the firefox css theme, the ranger conf and some others wallpapers.
+In misc is the zathura config, firefox css theme, ranger conf and some others wallpapers.